CorentinRafflin/ExperimentHighEntropyFiles/README.md

 Furthermore, the option `-f` allows to plot the histogram of the byte distribution using the `matplotlib` library.
 Finally, the option `-p` allows to predict the file type (if the input file has to be in the 5 file-type used to build the classifier) and to compare it with the file extension.
 This option is not adapted to be used with the option `-t`, i.e the prediction will not be adapted to the CSV format.

 If you want to run this program with the python version (so to add modification for example), you will need to install some libraries, otherwise there is a direct executable version for Linux mentioned after.
-Some libraries include : numpy, matplotlib, pandas and sklearn.
+Some libraries include : numpy, matplotlib and sklearn.
-On ubuntu this can be done by running the following command with one of the following instead of `library` : python3-numpy, python3-matplotlib, python3-pandas
+On ubuntu this can be done by running the following command with one of the following instead of `library` : python3-numpy and python3-matplotlib
 ```bash
 sudo apt-get install library
 ```

-For `sklearn`, use the following to have the good version :
+But for `sklearn`, it is better to use the following to have the good version :
 ```bash
 pip3 install scikit-learn
 ```